KROWNCOMMUNITY/Krown.Club-constitution/constitution.md

 19. By accepting any Token, Member agrees to be bound by the T&C and in particular, Member represents and warrants that:

-(a) It is authorized and has full power and authority to accept and hold the Token according to the laws that apply in Member’s jurisdiction of domicile or other applicable jurisdiction;
+&nbsp;&nbsp;&nbsp;(a) It is authorized and has full power and authority to accept and hold the Token according to the laws that apply in Member’s jurisdiction of domicile or other applicable jurisdiction;

-(b) It is authorized and has full power to execute, deliver and be bound by the T&C and to carry out and perform its obligations thereunder;
+&nbsp;&nbsp;&nbsp;(b) It is authorized and has full power to execute, deliver and be bound by the T&C and to carry out and perform its obligations thereunder;

-(c) If an individual, is at least 18 years old and of sufficient legal age and capacity to accept and hold the Tokens and, if a legal individual, it is validly constituted and in good standing under the laws of its domicile and each jurisdiction in which it operates or conducts business;
+&nbsp;&nbsp;&nbsp;(c) If an individual, is at least 18 years old and of sufficient legal age and capacity to accept and hold the Tokens and, if a legal individual, it is validly constituted and in good standing under the laws of its domicile and each jurisdiction in which it operates or conducts business;

-(d) That the execution, delivery and performance of and by Member under the T&C requires no approval, authorization or other action from any governmental or regulatory authority or any other person, entity or bureau, whatsoever, other than Member;
+&nbsp;&nbsp;&nbsp;(d) That the execution, delivery and performance of and by Member under the T&C requires no approval, authorization or other action from any governmental or regulatory authority or any other person, entity or bureau, whatsoever, other than Member;

-(e) That the execution delivery and performance of and by Member under the T&C shall not, and will not in the future, result in any violation of, be in conflict with or constitute a material default under (i) any provision of Member’s constitutional documents (if applicable), (ii) any provision of any judgment, order or decree to which Member is a party, by which Member is bound or to which Member’s material assets are subject, (iii) any material agreement, obligation, duty or commitment to which Member is a party or is bound, or (iv) any laws, regulations, rules or contracts applicable to Member.
+&nbsp;&nbsp;&nbsp;(e) That the execution delivery and performance of and by Member under the T&C shall not, and will not in the future, result in any violation of, be in conflict with or constitute a material default under (i) any provision of Member’s constitutional documents (if applicable), (ii) any provision of any judgment, order or decree to which Member is a party, by which Member is bound or to which Member’s material assets are subject, (iii) any material agreement, obligation, duty or commitment to which Member is a party or is bound, or (iv) any laws, regulations, rules or contracts applicable to Member.

-(f) It is not accepting and holding the Tokens for the purpose of any speculative investment; (g) It will not use any Tokens for any illegal activity,  including but not limited to money laundering and the financing of terrorism;
+&nbsp;&nbsp;&nbsp;(f) It is not accepting and holding the Tokens for the purpose of any speculative investment;

+&nbsp;&nbsp;&nbsp;(g) It will not use any Tokens for any illegal activity,  including but not limited to money laundering and the financing of terrorism;

-(h) It shall be responsible for determining whether the acceptance and holding of the Tokens is appropriate for it; (i) It shall accept and hold the Tokens exclusively for usage in accordance with the Constitution of the KROWN DAC; (j) It understands the risks associated with the acceptance and holding of the Tokens (including but not limited to the risks related to the non-development of the KROWN DAC and its operations).
+&nbsp;&nbsp;&nbsp;(h) It shall be responsible for determining whether the acceptance and holding of the Tokens is appropriate for it;

+&nbsp;&nbsp;&nbsp;(i) It shall accept and hold the Tokens exclusively for usage in accordance with the Constitution of the KROWN DAC;

+&nbsp;&nbsp;&nbsp;(j) It understands the risks associated with the acceptance and holding of the Tokens (including but not limited to the risks related to the non-development of the KROWN DAC and its operations).

 20. Upon request of or notification by CSX Corp or KROWN DAC, and from time to time, Member shall immediately provide information and documents that CSX Corp or KROWN DAC, in its or their sole discretion, deems necessary to comply with the laws, regulations, rules or agreements of or in relation to any applicable jurisdiction or blockchain, including but not limited to judicial decrees, order, processes or arbitral awards.
 Such documents or information shall include, but not be limited to, certified copies of Member’s passport, utility bills, government identification cards, sworn statements and information and documentation relating to persons or entities affiliated with Member.
 Member expressly and irrevocably consents to the disclosure of such information and documentation, and the recording or making of copies thereof, required for compliance with any laws, regulations, rules or agreements of or in relation to any applicable jurisdiction or blockchain.
 Failure by Member to comply with any such request for information or documentation may result in measures taken against such Member, including but not limited to the unregistering of such Member as a member the KROWN DAC.